ContextDrag: Precise Drag-Based Image Editing via Context-Preserving Token Injection and Position-Aligned Attention: Introduction

-Recently, DiT-based architectures~\cite{DiT} have become the dominant paradigm in diffusion models due to their superior scalability.
-Building on this trend, OminiControl~\cite{ominicontrol} demonstrates that employing the DiT’s VAE as an image encoder preserves fine-grained textures and enables omni-capability without task-specific architectural modifications.
-This strategy has been validated across various applications, including personalized generation~\cite{UNO, xverse} and general image editing~\cite{FLUX_Kontext, qwen_edit}.
-In particular, FLUX-Kontext~\cite{FLUX_Kontext} exhibits strong in-context generation and editing capabilities, achieving state-of-the-art (SOTA) performance among open-source editing models.
-Despite these advances, these methods still struggle with precise, continuous spatial manipulation, i.e., drag-based editing.
+Recently, DiT-based architectures~\cite{DiT} have emerged as a dominant paradigm in diffusion models.
+OminiControl~\cite{ominicontrol} shows that using the DiT VAE as an image encoder preserves fine-grained textures without task-specific modifications.
+This strategy has been validated across personalized generation~\cite{UNO, xverse} and general image editing~\cite{FLUX_Kontext, qwen_edit, LongCat}.
+Among them, FLUX-Kontext~\cite{FLUX_Kontext} achieves SOTA performance in open-source editing through strong in-context modeling.
+However, leveraging such capabilities for drag-based editing, which requires precise point-driven spatial manipulation, remains unexplored.
+Adapting these models to drag-based editing poses two key challenges.
+First, in-context editing models are primarily designed for high-level, text-guided semantic manipulation and therefore lack the spatial precision required for point-driven control~\cite{dragtext, TDEdit, DragFlow}.
+Second, displacing reference features during dragging misaligns their positional encodings with the target locations, resulting in pronounced geometric distortions in the generated content~\cite{PEF}.